animeshon/docs/content/products/tracker/documentation/docs/index.md

 ## Trackers

-Trackers describe at a high level the progress of a resource conumption, such as _user X watched 50% (or 6 episodes) of anime Y, the consumption is IN PROGRESS, meaning it is yet to be COMPLETED and it's not ON HOLD, the consumed resources so far are the episodes [A ...
+Trackers describe at a high level the progress of a resource consumption, such as _user X watched 50% (or 6 episodes) of anime Y, the consumption is IN PROGRESS, meaning it is yet to be COMPLETED and it's not ON HOLD, the consumed resources so far are the episodes [A ...
 F], and consumption started on May 22nd 2022 and was last updated on May 27th 2022_.

 ### Tracking through resources